MIDS-scaling-up/v2/week10/hw/README.md

 # Apache Spark Introduction

 There are numerous ways to run Apache Spark, even multiple cluster options.
 In this guide you'll use the simplest clustered configuration, Spark in a standalone cluster.
-Other options include Spark on a YARN cluster (we used YARN in /week5/hw/hadoop_yarn_sort) and Spark on a Mesos cluster.
+Other options include Spark on a YARN cluster and Spark on a Mesos cluster.
 If you're interested in learning about these other clustered options, please ask about them in class.

 ## Provision machines